 Close combat is restricted to phasing squads of the same platoon plus a commander who is in line of command for the platoon.

-Commanders must be within the same sector of the structure to count as “within 1 stand” of its squads in the sector.
-This applies to rally and close combat.
+When measuring distance to friendly stands from a building sector, use the centre of the building sector.
+That means “within 1 stand” means within the same building sector.
+For example, Commanders must be within the same sector of the structure to count as “within 1 stand” of its squads in the sector; this applies to rally and close combat.

 There is some ambiguity in the Minefield rules.
 Have a look at my Minefield interpretations section for a full explanation.
 The rules I use are: